23rd of June 1944 Crash Landing of a Thunderbolt P-47 (41-6358)

 from the 9th Air Force's 405th Fighter Group

-Returning from a mission close to Le Mans France, pilot Lt Walter R. Davis in his P-47 Thunderbolt (41-6358) developed a battery issue.
-He indicated to the Squadron leader that he had an issue and an emergency landing was planned at an advanced landing strip close to Cherbourg.
-However, on route to the Strip Davis takes a wrong turn and heads towards Jersey.
-He crashes lands at the Bottom of Jubile Hill and becomes a prisoner of war being transferred to a Luftwaffe POW Camp in Europe.
+Returning from a mission close to Le Mans France, pilot Lt Walter R. Davis in his P-47 Thunderbolt (41-6358) developed an electrical issue.
+He indicated to the Squadron Leader that he had an issue and an emergency landing was planned at an advanced landing strip close to Cherbourg.
+However, on route to the landing strip, Davis took a wrong turn and headed towards Jersey.
+Attempting to land at the runway, he crashes lands at the Bottom of Jubile Hill and becomes a prisoner of war.
+He was transferred to a Luftwaffe POW Camp in Europe.

 "During the morning an American single-seater fighter came down at St. Ouen's owing to lack of petrol; the pilot was arrested and the plane put under guard.
 The Germans issue a notice calling the attention of civilians to the danger of exposing themselves to anti-aircraft fire and warning them to take shelter when the guns are firing; in the event of fighting and on the sounding of the air-raid sirens civilians must keep off the streets.
 Not much shipping in the harbours."